entrpyc/scroll-horizontal/README.md

 ## Info

-The packet is still in development.
+The package is still in development.
 However, it supports common browsers and devices including IE 11

 ## To Do